MarioAndF/Hominum/Data.md

 	- LA: "Nucleus suprachiasmaticus"
 	- ES: "Núcleo supraquiasmático"
 - ## Definition
-	- "either of a pair of neuron clusters in the hypothalamus situated directly above the optic chiasma that receive photic input from the retina via the optic nerve and that regulate the body\u0027s circadian rhythms —abbreviation SCN" - (Mirriam-Webster Dictionary)
+	- "either of a pair of neuron clusters in the hypothalamus situated directly above the optic chiasma that receive photic input from the retina via the optic nerve and that regulate the body's circadian rhythms —abbreviation SCN" - (Mirriam-Webster Dictionary)

 # A14.1.08.912
 - ## Term